 By participating in a program such as this, you will be walking with other parents going through a similar journey as your own.
 This can bring up feelings, thoughts and emotions that you may not expect.
-In an effort to prepare you as well as give you time to process these thoughts and feelings, we have created a workbook for you to complete prior to orientation.
-Please know it is imperative for you to read and complete this workbook cover to cover before orientation.
+In an effort to prepare you as well as give you time to process these thoughts and feelings, we have created a workbook for you to complete prior to your in-person training.
+Please know it is imperative for you to read and complete this workbook cover to cover before training.
 Please bring the workbook with you to orientation as you will be provided a binder to insert the pages.
 Throughout the day, you will hear presentations from several staff members and seasoned mentors who will facilitate group discussions.
 You will also be given the opportunity to share your St. Jude story with the other parents.
-Please do your best to keep your story between 3-5 minutes.
+You can begin thinking about how to share your story in a group setting where each new mentor will have 3-5 minutes to share.
 There is a section in your workbook to help you with this.
-At the end of training, you will have an appointment with our photographers to have your picture taken for your ID badge and promotional materials.

 I am looking forward to meeting you and am thankful for your interest in working with St. Jude families during a time that only you know all too well.
 Please contact me by phone or email if you have any questions or concerns.